jackgo73/gap/README.md

-# rotate
+# gap

-dedicated repo

-1. has nothing to do with working and company
-2. exercise programming skills
+> This repo is not related to the company or work in any way
+>
-3. all source code is only related to leetcode
+> All codes are related to the leetcode problems

----
+## note
+Train brick moving skills

+## cmd
 ```
 cd build
 cmake3 --build ./ --target rotate_tst -- -j 12